-In order to address learning gaps which emerged from Pandemic realities, Manzanita focused on measuring academic growth patterns, on a regular basis, as a strategic effort to guide various subgroups into effective literacy and math groups designed to meet their specific needs.
+Manzanita is continuing to focus on pandemic related learning gaps by measuring academic growth patterns, on a regular basis, as a strategic effort to guide various subgroups into effective literacy and math groups designed to meet specific needs.
 In addition to defined intervention times on a revised master schedule (WINTIME and Extended Day), the LEA also expanded its enrichment classes to include Arts, STEM, and Outdoor Education which aligned much of its curriculum to support grade level standards in ELA, Math and Science.
 MPCS believes that essential enrichment, does, in fact, provide the motivation and engagement that many of our scholars need, in addition to remediation, to close learning gaps.
-We considered how to provide daily intervention on the master schedule and added 3 days of enrichment classes each week, where scholars travel to this instruction provided by credentialed teacher experts.
+We consider how to provide daily intervention on the master schedule and added 3 days of enrichment classes each week, where scholars travel to this instruction provided by credentialed teacher experts.
 The LEA is also committed to developing a more seemless 'link' between intervention and the essential enrichment programs to help tap into multiple interests across disciplines while maintaining a high level of challenge and interest.
 For example, the art teacher might include a writing component which reflects a grade level standard and a garden might be expanded to teach environmental ownership and grade level biology standards.
-Manzanita envisions a school where a child with an IEP could show his high achieving classmates how to build a wind turbine through hands -on discovery in our STEM program.
-In short, Manzanita has begun its academic program journey of choice, rigor, and inclusion through enrichment for all, not just the few.
+Manzanita envisions a school where a child with an IEP could show his high achieving classmates how to build a wind turbine through hands

+-on discovery in our STEM program.
+In short, Manzanita continues its academic program journey of choice, rigor, and inclusion through essential enrichment for all, not just the few.

-As the Pandemic comes to an end, the LEA is committed to maintaining a sharp focus on standards based instruction, creating flexible and responsive schedules to support scholar learning, providing access to technology and connectivity for all, supporting professional learning for staff, adapting professional roles and responsibilities with all staff to meet the needs of scholars and their families, and supporting students with exceptional needs throughout the pandemic.
-New systems of monitoring student engagement, with consistent data collection and review, were implemented across the LEA to ensure positive attendance and academic engagement.
-Manzanita also implemented layers of social emotional and behavioral supports to address the well-being of its scholars and staff throughout the school year.
-We also partnered with Lompoc Unified School District, the LEA's charter authorizer, to provide free, nutritious meals to all students.
+The LEA remains committed to maintaining a sharp focus on standards based instruction, creating flexible and responsive schedules to support scholar learning, providing access to technology and connectivity for all, supporting professional learning for staff, adapting professional roles and responsibilities with all staff to meet the needs of scholars and their families, and supporting students with exceptional needs throughout.
+New systems of monitoring student engagement, with consistent data collection and review, exist across the LEA to ensure positive attendance and academic engagement.
+Manzanita also provides layers of social emotional and behavioral supports to address the well-being of its scholars and staff throughout the school year.
+We do this by allocating funding for a 5 day per week social emotional counselor on site, partnering with SELPA for behavioral support trainings/certifications, and continuing our relationship with the Soul Shoppe agency who provides anti-bullying and other PBIS school-wide training/supports.
+A part-time, on-site school nurse is also funded.
+The LEA also partners with Lompoc Unified School District, the LEA's charter authorizer, to provide free, nutritious meals to all students.